git-lfs/git-lfs/CONTRIBUTING.md

 ## Contributing to Git Large File Storage

 Hi there!
 We're thrilled that you'd like to contribute to this project.
-Your help is essential for keeping it great.
+Your help is essential for making it the best it can be.

 Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE.md).